JoArrow/git-exercise/cookbook.md

 # Yet another vegan recipe

-- incredient 1
+- ingredient 1
-- incredient 2
+- ingredient 2
-- incredient 3
+- ingredient 3

-Instrucitons: first do A, then B and finaly C.
+Instrucitions: first do A, then B and finally C.